|Category||Administration and Management|

 - Confidential staff

-- Staff who have professional obligations, or a recognised right, that generally allows them to keep information confidential to themselves and the person giving the information.
+- Staff who have professional obligations, or a recognised right, that generally allows them to keep information confidential to themselves and the person giving the information (except where disclosure is required under law).
 These include approved Te Whare Tāwharau Advocates, chaplains, medical practitioners, counsellors and other health professionals.

-- Any person who reports alleged sexual misconduct under the Sexual Misconduct Policy.
+- Any person who discloses alleged sexual misconduct under the Sexual Misconduct Policy.

 - An individual alleged to have breached the Sexual Misconduct Policy.